con-grieves/Recipe-List-App/README.md

 # Recipe-List-App
-A simple recipe list app built using Javascript incorporating a data set from JSON files
+A simple recipe list app built using Javascript incorporating a data set from JSON files.
+Built with forward planning / scale in mind.

 # Choice Rationale